matteofabbri/AspNetCore.Identity.Mongo/README.md

 # Microsoft.AspNetCore.Identity.Mongo

 This is a MongoDB provider for the ASP.NET Core 2 Identity framework.
-Completly wrote from scratch provide support for all identity framework interfaces:
+It is completely written from scratch and provides support for all Identity framework interfaces:

 * UserClaimStore
 * IUserLoginStore